A long, difficult, rainy and muddy day took us through more forest trails and over two mountains.

 We stopped to collect and filter water from a stream, which wasn’t very pleasant in the rain.
 But, we needed to do it, since we couldn’t rely on there being water where we planned to stop.

-A steep climb up a logging road gave us a good start up the last bit of climb for three day, but then the track returned to (somewhat) muddy trail, which slowed our progress through several more short but steep descents and ascents.
+A steep climb up a logging road gave us a good start up the last bit of climb for the day, but then the track returned to (somewhat) muddy trail, which slowed our progress through several more short but steep descents and ascents.
 CareFree complained about the mud just as a boardwalk appeared in front of us out of nowhere, taking us to a display about the grove of 20 mature kauri trees surrounding the trail, a tiny remnant of a once-huge kauri forest.
-There was a bench there; there would’ve been a great spot to take a break, if we hadn’t already done so about 10 minutes earlier.
+There was a bench there; it would’ve been a great spot to take a break, if we hadn’t already done so about 10 minutes earlier.

 The boardwalk didn’t last long, and the tread was quickly back to steep mud the rest of the way up to The Dome.
 At the Summit, a view gave us a glimpse out of the forest.
 In many places, steam is rising as the rain briefly stopped, and the sky partially cleared.